kristofzerbe/kiko.io/source/_posts/2025/REP-Embedding-Bandcamp-Tracks.md

 ---

-I especially like her approach with the ``detail`` element, which only pulls the source of the ``iframe`` from the network when you open it.
+I especially like his approach with the ``detail`` element, which only pulls the source of the ``iframe`` from the network when you open it.
 Nothing complicated, just pretty straightforward.

 From the beginning, I had a small icon of a musical note at the top of the post in mind, accompanied by the artist and track name, so that you know what's coming.
 Unfortunately, it's still a bit difficult to replace the ``marker`` of the ``detail`` element with an icon in SVG form, but at least you can make it disappear.